-CountyCare's web portal service allows providers to access many tools and resources, which makes giving care to CountyCare members more manageable and more efficient.
+CountyCare's secure portal allows providers to access many tools and resources, which makes giving care to CountyCare members more manageable and more efficient.
 Contracted providers and their office staff can register for the secure provider portal.
 On the home page, select the Log On link, and follow the instructions.